gsoules/AvantZoom/README.md

 # AvantZoom (plugin for Omeka Classic)

-The AvantZoom plugin provides images zooming using OpenSeadragon.
+The AvantZoom plugin provides image zooming using OpenSeadragon.

 > This plugin is under development -- wait until there is a released version before using.